shohrabuddin/Dagger2-ButterKnife-Retrofit-OkHttp-Picasso-Gson_Annotations/README.md

 ## Introduction

-Third party librabries make developers' live way easy.
+Third party librabries make developers' life way easy.
 They can significantly reduce the amount of code in your project.
-You can build robust apps by simply these libraries.
+You can build robust apps by using these libraries.
 In this tutorial I am going to introduce some very powerful libraries for android app development.
-Lets do some reading practic first.
+Lets do some reading practice first.

 **Dagger**
 _"The best classes in any application are the ones that do stuff: the BarcodeDecoder, the KoopaPhysicsEngine, and the AudioStreamer.
 These classes have dependencies; perhaps a BarcodeCameraFinder, DefaultPhysicsEngine, and an HttpStreamer._